-He has referred, for example, to Harvard Professor Steve Walt—coauthor of The Israel Lobby, a controversial 2011 book arguing that right-wing "pro-Israel" advocates had hijacked U.S. foreign policy—as a "grubby Jew-baiter."
-Disputing Goldberg's slur as politically motivated, Mondoweiss writer Philip Weiss called the charge "preposterous and outrageous" and observed that it was offered with "no evidence whatsoever."
-Goldberg has also taken aim at anti-Zionist progressives, attributing their critiques to what he calls "Apartheid Substitution Effect," or "the desire of some well-meaning leftists to experience again the excitement of the anti-South Africa divestment movement of the 1980s."
+He has referred, for example, to Harvard Professor Steve Walt—coauthor of The Israel Lobby, a controversial 2011 book arguing that right-wing "pro-Israel" advocates had exercised a deleterious influence on U.S. foreign policy—as a "grubby Jew-baiter," a charge Philip Weiss said was "preposterous and outrageous" and was offered with "no evidence whatsoever."
+Goldberg has also taken aim at anti-Zionist progressives, attributing their critiques of Israel to what he calls "Apartheid Substitution Effect," or "the desire of some well-meaning leftists to experience again the excitement of the anti-South Africa divestment movement of the 1980s."

 Goldberg has backed some aspects of the Obama administration's approach to Iran.
 For instance, in September 2013, Goldberg wrote approvingly of the administration's various hard-nosed measures aimed at Iran's nuclear program, writing: "Obama has crippled the Iranian economy by organizing some of the harshest sanctions imaginable, and he has stated repeatedly that he won't allow the Iranian leadership to acquire a nuclear weapon.
 The constant displays of American military might in the waters off of Iran these past four years, coupled with clear statements that the U.S. would use force to thwart the regime's plans, have also impressed Iranian leaders."
 He concluded that "Barack Obama's toughness" was "the one main reason why Iran is making conciliatory noises about its relationship with the U.S. and about the future of its nuclear program."